Review was updated on 14 April, 2021

-For many years, the only way to watch premium pay-per-view events – including top-tier-boxing, UFC and WWE – was to either have a Foxtel subscription or head to a pub that was showing the fight on the night.
-Now, though, you can access any event you like with no hassle and no subscription – because Main Event has come to Kayo Sports.
+For many years, the only way to watch premium pay-per-view events – top-tier-boxing, UFC and WWE – was either on Foxtel or in a pub showing the fight.
+Now, you can access any event you like with no hassle and no subscription: Thanks to Main Event on Kayo Sports.

 In this Review

-What Sports are on Main Event on Kayo?
+What can I watch through Main Event on Kayo?

 Since it launched in 1997, Main Event has been open to bringing Australians the best of premium sporting (and occasionally concert) events of many types.
 But these days, you’re likely to find Main Event your go-to destination for live coverage of the sports that everyone talks about: